 London is a cyclical market.

-After each sustained price rise you get a flat market and then a down turn in pricing.
-That down turn never reaches as far as he last down turn.
-The market stabilises at the new bottom before rising up again higher than the last high before prices settle and then drop a little and the cycle starts again.
+After each sustained price rises, you get a flat market and then a downturn in pricing.
+That downturn never reaches as far as the last downturn.
+The market stabilizes at the new bottom before rising up again higher than the last high before prices settle and then drop a little and the cycle starts again.
 As each drop is less than the one before and each high is higher than the one before, prices have been rising now for the past 40-50 years (with small downturns within that.)